ShaneFrench/AcronymJavaPuzzle/README.md

 __6)__ Realised I could probably use replaceAll to fix every acronym, but without Googling I couldn't remember enough from my training to complete this task fully.

+## I'm happy to complete another attempt with Google's assistance